 |Mission House||(345) 749-1121||8.3 mi.
 East of Central Georgetown|

 |Old Savannah Schoolhouse||(345) 749-1121||5.2 mi.
 East of Central Georgetown|

 |Pedro St. James National Historic Site||(345) 947-3329||5.8 mi.
 East of Central Georgetown|

 |Watler Cemetery||(345) 749-1121||3.0 mi.
 East-Southeast of Central Georgetown|

-Visitors may explore some other interesting local landmarks on Grand Cayman.
+Guests will explore some other worthwhile local landmarks on the island.

-If you want to learn more about the beer-making process, you should think about visiting Cayman Islands Brewery.
+If you want to observe the beer-making process, you should consider visiting Cayman Islands Brewery.
 Home to several different award winning brews, the Cayman Islands Brewery has been providing top notch alcoholic beverages to he people of the Cayman Islands since the facility first launched in 2007.
 Proud of their brewing style and manufacturing status, the Cayman Islands Brewery has opened its doors to the public for regular tours so that guests can see exactly why this spot produced the best products around.

 |Cayman Islands Brewery||Brewery||2.9 mi.
 East of Central Georgetown||Grand Cayman|